Housing & Transportation

-You will stay in shared apartments.
-You can request a roommate.
-The apartments are equipped with internet access and are a 20 to 30-minute commute on public transportation from UdeSA downtown campus.
+Participants reside in University of Economics student residences.
+All students will be able to request a roommate.
+The dormitories are equipped with Internet access, and they're about a 20 to 30-minute commute on public transportation from the University of Economics campus.